deniz-oezdemir/deniz-oezdemir/README.md

 - **[libft](https://github.com/deniz-oezdemir/libft)** | Creating a custom library replicating key C functions

 # Contact
-Feel free to reach out to me for collaboration or opportunities through [LinkedIn](https://www.linkedin.com/in/denizoezdemir/) or via [email](mailto:heydeniz@proton.me).
+Feel free to get in touch for collaboration or opportunities through [LinkedIn](https://www.linkedin.com/in/denizoezdemir/) or by [email](mailto:heydeniz@proton.me).